did10/mdmcleaner/README.md

 - \<genome-name\>_totalprots.faa --> total protein sequences
 - \<genome-name\>_keep.fasta --> trusted contigs that are safe to submit
 - \<genome-name\>_evaluate_low.fasta --> contigs that yielded some kind of refDB ambiguity and __may__ profit from some individual re-evaluation (cross-blast against RefSeq etc)
-- \<genome-name\>_evaluate_high.fasta --> contigs that yielded indications of refDB contamiations and should not be submitted before detailed re-evaluation
+- \<genome-name\>_evaluate_high.fasta --> contigs that yielded indications of refDB contaminations and should not be submitted before detailed re-evaluation
 - \<genome-name\>_delete.fasta --> untrusted contigs that should definitively not be included in the genome submission
 - various intermediary files and progress markers...

 Additionally, general overview files are written to the current working directory: "overview_allbeforecleanup.tsv", "overview_refdb_ambiguities.tsv" and "overview_errorlist.txt"
 #### general overview files
-- overview_allbeforecleanup.tsv --> tab seperated table listing majority classification and general metrics per analyzed bin
+- overview_allbeforecleanup.tsv --> tab separated table listing majority classification and general metrics per analyzed bin
-- overview_refdb_ambiguities.tsv --> tab seperated table listing detected refDB ambiguities together with evidence information and preliminary MDMcleaner assessments
+- overview_refdb_ambiguities.tsv --> tab separated table listing detected refDB ambiguities together with evidence information and preliminary MDMcleaner assessments
 - overview_errorlist.txt --> list of genomes that yielded errors during MDMcleaner assessments and may need to be rerun

 ## How to cite:
-please cite our publication: [**Vollmers, John, et al. "How clear is our current view on microbial dark matter?(Re-) assessing public MAG & SAG datasets with MDMcleaner."
+Please cite our publication: [**Vollmers, John, et al. "How clear is our current view on microbial dark matter?(Re-) assessing public MAG & SAG datasets with MDMcleaner."
 Nucleic Acids Research (2022)**](https://doi.org/10.1093/nar/gkac294)

 ## For help or feedback:
-please write an issue on the [github repository](https://github.com/KIT-IBG-5/mdmcleaner/issues) or send us an [email](mailto:ibg5-support@lists.kit.edu?subject=[MDMcleaner%20support])
+Please write an issue on the [github repository](https://github.com/KIT-IBG-5/mdmcleaner/issues) or send us an [email](mailto:ibg5-support@lists.kit.edu?subject=[MDMcleaner%20support])